Shivam4819/FoodDelivery/README.md

 - Service- Service layer has all the bussiness logic and if there is any work associated with database it pass the data to Dao layer.

-- Dao- This layer perform all the operations that are associated with database.
+- DAO- This layer perform all the operations that are associated with database.

 ## API